pontiggi/CRI_Jetstream_Cluster/README.md

 # Jetstream Cluster using Ansible

 This playbook is designed for setting up an HPC-style cluster in the Jetstream cloud environment.
-Actual provisioning of VM's is done via Heat scripts, available here [link].
+Actual provisioning of VM's is done via Heat scripts, in the heat-configs directory.

 In theory, this would work on bare metal as well, although it will not ease the pain of deploying CentOS 7 on many nodes, and you would need to hand-generate a list of IP addresses (or modify this to run a dhcp server on the head node...).

 #How To - by 'hand'
 1. Get a working openrc.sh by following the Jetstream docs!